IBM/sonar-cryptography/docs/TROUBLESHOOTING.md

 ## Installing SonarQube with the plugin
 > [!IMPORTANT]
 > Make sure you use a version of SonarQube supported by our plugin.
-Currently, SonarQube versions `10.5` and above (including the latest) version are not supported, and we advise installing SonarQube `10.4`.
+See [here](../README.md#version-compatibility).

 ### If you already have a SonarQube instance
 Follow the [Installation](../README.md#installation) paragraph of the main [`README.md`](../README.md) to add the latest released plugin to your SonarQube instance.